 - What is it?
 An Android-meets-Chrome, multi-device operating system

 - When is it out?
 An early form is available on the Google Pixelbook now

 - What will it cost?
 Likely nothing, as is with Android and Chrome

 What is Google Fuchsia?

-All in all, Fuchsia is Google’s attempt to get the best of Chrome and Android into a single operating system that’s more efficient both while you’re using it and when you’re away – not to mention in between those states or between devices.
+All in all, Fuchsia is Google’s attempt to get the best of Chrome and Android into a single operating system that’s more efficient and seamless both while you’re using it and when you’re away – not to mention in between those states or between devices.

 Google Fuchsia release date

-At any rate, keep it locked to this page as we draw closer to a possible release date and therefore might have some new information for you.
+At any rate, keep it locked to this page as we draw closer to a possible release date, and therefore might have some new information for you.

 What could Fuchsia mean for Android and Chrome – and Windows and macOS?

 Will this eventually mean the end of Android and Chrome?
-In name, most likely, but their principles will almost certainly live on – there's too much solid foundation not to build on top of them.
+In name, most likely, but their principles will almost certainly live on – there's too much solid foundation not to build on them.
 Just look at the Material design language found throughout these early builds of either version of Fuchsia.